tarrie/journal/README.md

     - https://www.vojtechruzicka.com/documenting-spring-boot-rest-api-swagger-springfox/
 - Only problem is that the response should be a json.
 So i want to convert a java class to json.
 Found it: https://blog.codota.com/how-to-convert-a-java-object-into-a-json-string/
 - So first get the model down, then keep trying to make the groups endpoint then check out cognito.
-- So im close to finishing the model, however i'm not going to implement the contact list.
+- So im close to finishing the model, however there are certain things i wont model for now like the contact list.
 I just wanted to get one of the groups endpoints out, but everything is so interrelated i had to create objects for events, eventtime, users, location, membership.
 So this is taking some time.
 My goal is still to get a MVP -- the groups endpoint -- so i can figure out congnito but I'm getting sidetracked.
+- https://portswigger.net/web-security/csrf/tokens After i figure out JWT lets figure out csrf.. or maybe not. .. lets just keep this in mind